Charles II, Duke of Parma: Duke of Lucca

 After 1833, Charles Louis, chronically short of money, stayed abroad less frequently.
-In 1836 he returned to Vienna and in 1838, after being in Milan for the coronation of Emperor Ferdinand, he went to France and then to England where he contracted debts.
-In 1837 he authorized the opening of a casino in Pieve Santo Stefano.
+In 1836, he returned to Vienna and in 1838, after being in Milan for the coronation of Emperor Ferdinand I of Austria, he went to France and then to England where he contracted debts.
+In 1837, he authorized the opening of a casino in Pieve Santo Stefano.
 The same year he promoted a reform of the State Council and the Council of Ministers.
 In 1840, while he was staying in Rome, his minister Ascanio Mansi died.
 Mansi's death heralded a new period during which Charles Louis took the initiative more, but his court drew adventures from different nationalities and Lucca became a haven for liberals fugitives from other states.
 Some of them were unscrupulous adventures of dubious reputation.
 He chose Antonio Mazzarosa, an eminent man, as presidency of the Council of State, but under Austrian pressure, he appointed Fabrizio Ostuni as Foreign Minister representing him at the Austrian court.
 Ostuni tenure lasted only three years (1840–1843) and coincided with a period of increasing financial distress.
 The economy of the duchy was in decline since 1830 and deteriorated further with the years.
 In 1841, the paintings of the Palatine Gallery had to be sold.
 The irregularities committed by Ostuni were discovered and denounced by Charles Louis' new right-hand man, Thomas Ward.

-Charles Louis rarely saw his wife, who after 1840 retired from public life and lived in religious seclusion in Pianore.
+Charles Louis rarely saw his wife, who, after 1840, retired from public life and lived in religious seclusion in Pianore.
 He visited her, but commented that her weak intellect and lack of sensitivity "would enable her to live a century".
 Charles Louis admired female beauty, but was believed to be homosexual.
 While in his Duchy, Charles was really little in his capital preferring to stay in the country in Marlia.
 In 1845 his son married princess Louise Marie Thérèse d'Artois, a daughter of the Duke of Berry and the only sister of the French legitimate pretender, the Count of Chambord.